the skills of our hands lifts us from the stagnation of mediocrity.”

 ...to like, bookmark, pin,

-tweet, and share about the site... and check in regularly for new material, posted often before DAWN'S EARLY LIGHT!
+post, and share about the site... and check in regularly for new material, posted, usually, before DAWN'S EARLY LIGHT!
 Passing NotesHistory in ResidenceElementary Schools: Bring Mr. Hoggatt into your classroom for a week of engaging and rigorous history programming with your students.
 LEARN MORE IntercomBook Mr. Hoggatt Securely

 for Your Event at GigSalad.com.
 Trophy CaseSince 2017